spear97/Py3D-World/README.md

 ## Description

 This project serves to illustrate how to render a 3D-Textured, Environment Engine utlizing Python, OpenGL, and some GLSL.
 It is based off two projects two seperate projects.
+The first being StanislavPetrovV's `[3D-Graphics-Engine Project](https://github.com/StanislavPetrovV/3D-Graphics-Engine)`.

 ## Table of Contents